feltcute/ModdingDocsMGD/Doc/Manual/Monsters/Monsters.rst

 **Image Sets**
 """""""""""""""

-``"Set":`` is an optional array for making preset image layer setups intended for especially complex characters.
+``"Set":`` is an optional :term:`array` for making preset image layer setups intended for especially complex characters.

 They can range from minor to drastic changes in character presentation for immense ease of use when swapping between certain looks in various scenarios.